The Key Error exception in Python is an exception that most programmers encounter especially when they are getting started with Python dictionaries.

 Unknown

-So, at least in this way we have more control over the way our program runs.
+So, at least in this way, you have more control over the output returned by your program.

 Second option